superice119/prplwrt/README.md

 Next step is to fork this repository and get started making changes!

+## OSX requirements

+You will need the usual xcode buildtools plus:
+- findutils (eg. brew install findutils)

 ## Copyright and Licensing

 The CarrierWrt build system overlay is licensed under a highly permissive